-The "Bad Boy for Life" rapper said he was defending himself and his son.
+The rapper has said he was defending himself and his son.

 UCLA officials have said little about the confrontation except that no one was seriously hurt.
 Justin Combs, a redshirt junior defensive back, remains part of the UCLA team that won its season-opening game against Virginia on Saturday.